Skip to content

 2. Scan your next meal: take a photo and see what the AI identifies

-3. Review the results: check if the AI got it right and adjust if needed
+3. Review the results: check if the AI got it right and adjust if needed.
+This helps you learn what the tech handles well

-4. Track for a week: see your macro patterns emerge without any manual effort
+4. Track for a week: see your macro patterns emerge without manual effort

 5. Use the data: check if you’re hitting your protein targets and calorie goals